Last Updated on March 18, 2021 by Julia Wilson

 Anybody who shares their home with a cat knows how much they love boxes…more than the actual contents of the box.

 Balls, mice, corks for the cat to bat around.
-I like corks because the movement can be unpredictable, unlike a ball which rolls across the floor.
+I like corks because the movement can be unpredictable, unlike a ball that rolls across the floor.

 Paper bags (take the handles off), that the cat can jump on and play inside.